Symbitic/deno-webbluetooth/README.md

 WebBluetooth wrapper for Deno using the excellent [SimpleBLE](https://github.com/OpenBluetoothToolbox/SimpleBLE) library.

-**This is not yet complete or compliant with the WebBluetooth standard.**

 ## Status

 Most of the WebBluetooth standard is working, except for descriptors.